Chicago Employment-Based Immigration Attorney

 U.S. immigration law provides for various paths towards temporary status and lawful permanent residency in the United States through employment.
 The right path for you will depend on your qualifications, the employer’s needs, as well as many other factors, and include the following:

 - Employment-Based Immigrant Visas (Lawful Permanent Residency): An individual may apply for lawful permanent residency (i.e. a green card) through an employer, and in some limited cases even sponsor themselves without an employer.
-There are five categories of employment-based immigrant visas: EB-1 for individuals with extraordinary ability, outstanding researchers and outstanding professors; EB-2 for individuals with advanced degrees or exceptional ability; EB-3 for professionals, skilled workers and other workers; EB-4 for religious workers, employees of U.S. foreign service posts, and employees of international organizations, as well as others; and EB-5 for investors who have invested at least $1,000,000 (or $500,000 in a targeted employment area) in a new commercial enterprise that employs at least 10 U.S. workers.
+There are five categories of employment-based immigrant visas: EB-1 for individuals with extraordinary ability, outstanding researchers and outstanding professors; EB-2 for individuals with advanced degrees or exceptional ability; EB-3 for professionals, skilled workers and other workers; EB-4 for religious workers, employees of U.S. foreign service posts, and employees of international organizations, as well as others.
 Some of these paths require that the employer undergo labor certification (PERM) to establish that there are no minimally qualified U.S. workers willing, able and available for the position.
 Together, these categories create a variety of ways for foreign talent to benefit the U.S. economy.

 - Non-Immigrant Visas: Individuals who wish to enter the U.S. on a non-immigrant temporary basis may be eligible for a variety of non-immigrant visas that allow working in the U.S. These visas vary depending on the individual’s level of education and experience, the position offered, prior levels of achievement, and the length of time the individual needs to work in the U.S.